List of English translations from medieval sources: C: CA–CE

 Cath Catharde.
 In Cath Catharda, or, the Civil War of the Romans (1909).
 Translated and edited by Celtic scholar Whitley Stokes (1830–1909).
 In Irische Texte mit Wörterbuch, Volume IV, Part 2.
-The work is the one of the longest prose compositions in medieval Irish.
+The work is one of the longest prose compositions in medieval Irish.
 It is a free adaptation of Books I–VII of the epic poem Pharsalia, by 1st century Roman poet Lucan (Marcus Annaeus Lucanus).

 Cath Flochairte Brighte.
 An account of the battle of Fochart (or Faughart, the birthplace of St. Brigid of Kildare), fought in 1318.